seanpmaxwell/Trool/README.md

 // mention that it's not a good practice to set strings in directly to the spreadsheet and should
 // use a constants class.
 This prevents Product Owners from inputing bad values into the spreadsheet.
 // a fact must have a getter and a setter to be modified
+// mention that double periods don't work like obj.key.key on single ones

 // Object passed for fact "fact name" does not have the attribute or method "attribute or method" name
 // iterate through each cell in Rule row, check the value in that cell using the condition at that index.